ModulePal/modulepal/README.md

 ## Data note

 Please note that we do not provide the populated database of ModulePal in production (https://modulepal.com) here, as it contains sensitive student data.
-If you would like this data, please request it by DMing `omarathon#2226` on Discord.
+If you would like this data, please request it.

 ## Acknowledgements